 repairing the damaged bridge girder on State Route 16 and Olympic Drive NW?

 The Olympic Drive NW overpass on State Route 16 was struck by an oversized load.
-WSDOT is repairing the damaged bridge girder after installing a new girder on the westbound half of the bridge.
+WSDOT repaired the damaged bridge girder after installing a new girder on the westbound half of the bridge.
 In addition, the westbound lanes were restriped to gain higher vertical clearance.
-A Variable Message Sign (VMS) will also be installed.
+A Variable Message Sign (VMS) also was installed.

 The End Result

-This project will repair the Olympic Drive NW overpass.
+This project repaired the Olympic Drive NW overpass.

-- This project will restore the integrity of the overpass back to its pre-damaged condition.
+- This project restored the integrity of the overpass back to its pre-damaged condition.

 - The westbound lanes of State Route 16 were restriped to gain vertical clearance.

-- A VMS sign provides more accurate and timely information to motorists.
+- A new VMS sign provides more accurate and timely information to motorists.